TirthrajSG/Simpsons-1-3-Rule/README.md

-# Simpson's 1/3 Rule Simulator
+# Simpson's Integration Simulator

-**Simpson's 1/3 Rule Simulator** is a Python GUI application built with **Tkinter**.
-It allows users to input mathematical functions, calculate definite integrals using Simpson’s 1/3 rule, and visualize both the exact and approximate integral values.
+**Simpson's Integration Simulator** is a Python GUI application built with **Tkinter**.
+It allows users to input mathematical functions, calculate definite integrals using Simpson’s 1/3 rule and Simpson's 3/8 rule and visualize both the exact and approximate integral values.
 The app supports function plotting, expression simplification, and customizable themes.

 ---